How to sell on Amazon UK: fees, steps and selling plans

 Amazon asks for your company details and a credit card.
 They use this to charge your monthly subscription and cover any negative balance.

-Competitive Amazon pricing means setting prices that give you a good profit and help your product stand out to customers.
+Competitive Amazon pricing means setting prices that deliver a good profit while helping your product stand out to customers.

-- Research competitors by checking similar products' prices and customer reviews
+- Research competitors: Check similar products' prices and customer reviews to find your positioning

-- Calculate your true costs, including Amazon fees, shipping, and product costs
+- Calculate true costs: Include Amazon fees, shipping, and product costs to know your margins

-- Use pricing tools, such as Profit Bandit, to estimate your profit
+- Use pricing tools: Try apps like Profit Bandit to estimate your profit before listing

-Amazon has more than 20 categories.
+Amazon offers many product categories.
 Choosing the right one helps customers find your product.
-Some items have restrictions.
-Learn more about category, product and listing restrictions.
+Some items have restrictions, so check Amazon's category, product and listing restrictions before you list.

 - Keyword-rich titles: Include terms customers search for